N3zzar/Dbt-cloud-Project/thoughtprocess.md

 Understanding the pecularities of dimension tables (like using qualitative attributes, having unique primary keys etc), I created my models based on that, from multiple tables and with the default materialization being View.

-My Tags for my dimension models were `intermediate` and `dimension` while
+My Tags for my dimension models were `intermediate` and `dimension`.

 ### Facts
 My facts folders as well contained models which were created with the characterisitcs of a fact table (like having two or more foreign keys).

 My tags for my facts models, it was `intermediate` and `facts`.

-I'd read that the typical materialization for your intermediate layer are views but I was not sure my marts models it should still be a view, but seeing that this could also still be used for analytics, as it had other several foreign columns, I overrode the default materialization and materialized it as table and also the schema destination.
+I'd read that the typical materialization for your intermediate layer are views but I was not sure my marts models should still be a view, because seeing that this could also still be used for analytics, as it had other several foreign columns, I overrode the default materialization and materialized it as table and also the schema destination.

-I added a unique key in the confog block of my fact_orders to specify that the order_id was the natural business key.
+I added a unique key in the config block of my fact_orders to specify that the order_id was the natural business key.

 My documentation was organized per subfolder using `.yml` file.
 I also created a date table to be used as my dim_date table which would be useful for time intelligence calculations.

 ---